eoinkelly/notes/databases/postgresql/query-optimisation.md

 * `(cost=0.00..18334.00`
     * first cost is the "startup cost" of the node
         * how much "work" is estimated before this node produces its first row of output
-    * second cost is estimates much work it takes to finish running the node
+    * the second cost is estimates much work it takes to finish running the node
         * the estimate might be wrong e.g. with a LIMIT the node will finish sooner
 * `rows=1000000`
     * the no. of rows this node expects to _output_ if it runs to completion
 * `width=37)`
-    * the estimated average no. of bytes each row output _by this node_ will use in memory
+    * the estimated **average** no. of bytes each row output _by this node_ will use in memory
         * it is not the width of the table unless you are doing something like `SELECT *`
 * `(actual time=3.022..702.642`
-    * first time is how long (in seconds) this node took to produce its first row of output
+    * the first time is how long (in ms) this node took to produce its **first** row of output
-    * second time is how long this node took to finish executing this node (produce its final row of output)
+    * the second time is how long this node took to produce its **final** row of output
     * note that the estimates are costs but the acutals are time
 * `rows=1000000`
     * the no. of rows this node actually output
-    * NB difference between expected rows and actual rows is one of the most common sources of mistakes by the query optimizer
+    * NB: the difference between expected rows and actual rows is one of the most common sources of mistakes by the query optimizer
 * `loops=1)`
     * some nodes e.g. joins execute more than once so will have a higher `loops` value
     * note that the times reported are _per loop_ so you have to multiply them by the no. of loops to get the true total cost

 ### How the query optimizer works

-The job of the query optimizer is to generate as many query plans as possible for the given query and then pick the one with the lowest cost to execute
+* The job of the query optimizer is to generate as many query plans as possible for the given query and then pick the one with the lowest cost to execute
 * cost computurations are done using arbitrary units that are only loosely associated with real world execution cost
 * the optimizer just needs to be able to compare query "ideas" not figure out an absolute cost!!!

+Cost examples

 * `seq_page_cost`
     * how long it takes to read a single database page from disk when the expectation is that you'll be reading many next to each other